How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Bonus Vs. Commission: A Head-to-Head Comparison

 Bonuses and commissions are given to reward and motivate employees.
-And according to this Harvard study, organizations in the U.S. spend $800 billion to manage their sales teams with $200 billion solely going into compensating their reps.
+According to this Harvard study, organizations in the U.S. spend $800 billion to manage their sales teams, with $200 billion solely going into compensating their reps.

-In this blog, I’ll be doing a head-to-head comparison of sales bonuses and commissions, how they differ, and when they’re applicable.
-I’ll also highlight how these two terms are similar.
+Read on for a head-to-head comparison of sales bonuses and commissions, how they differ, and when they’re applicable.

 Let’s dive in!